Food Preparation & Nutrition

 During Year 7 there is a strong emphasis on developing a variety of basic practical skills and gaining an understanding of basic nutrition and personal hygiene.

-All the work the students undertake is based around the national guidelines for healthy eating and focuses on working hygienically and safely.
+All the work is based around the national guidelines for healthy eating and focuses on working hygienically and safely.

 Year 8